John E. Davis (North Dakota politician)

-John E. Davis (born John Edward Davis; April 18, 1913 – May 12, 1990) was an American politician who served as Director of the Defense Civil Preparedness Agency from 1969 to 1976.
-He also previously served as the National Commander of The American Legion, from 1966 to 1967, and as the 25th Governor of North Dakota from 1957 to 1961.
+John Edward Davis (April 18, 1913 – May 12, 1990) was an American politician who served as Director of the Defense Civil Preparedness Agency from 1969 to 1976.
+He also previously served as the National Commander of The American Legion, from 1966 to 1967, and as the 25th governor of North Dakota from 1957 to 1961.

 Early life

-Davis was born in Goodrich, North Dakota.
+Davis was born in Minneapolis.
 After attending several years of high school in Fargo, he graduated from Bismarck High School in 1931.
 Later that fall, he enrolled at the University of North Dakota in Grand Forks.
-While at the University, he pledged for Beta Theta Pi, and was active in the Reserve Officers' Training Corps (ROTC).
+While at the university, he pledged for Beta Theta Pi, and was active in the Reserve Officers' Training Corps (ROTC).
 He was the ranking officer in Scabbard and Blade, an organization of select senior ROTC cadet officers.
-Davis graduated with a Bachelor of Science in Commerce in 1935.
+Davis graduated with a Bachelor of Science in Commerce in 1935 and was commissioned a second lieutenant in the Officers Reserve Corps.
 He returned to Goodrich and took over management of his family's ranch and farm.
 Davis was married to Pauline Huntley in 1938, and they had three children; John Jr., Richard, and Kathleen.
 The couple divorced after forty years of marriage in 1978, after which he married Marilyn R. Westlie in 1980.

 World War II

-In May 1941, Davis was ordered to active duty and reported first to Fort Snelling, Minnesota, before being sent to Camp Joseph T. Robinson, Arkansas, where he became commander of Company C, 1st Battalion, 134th Infantry, 35th Infantry Division.
+In May 1941, Davis was ordered to active duty and reported first to Fort Snelling, Minnesota, before being sent to Camp Joseph T. Robinson, Arkansas, where he later became commander of Company C, 1st Battalion, 134th Infantry, 35th Infantry Division.
 He saw extensive combat duty in the European Theater as commander of Company C, and later as the commander of the 1st Battalion, 134th Infantry Regiment, and received the Silver Star Medal, the Bronze Star Medal, and the Purple Heart.
 He was discharged from the United States Army on July 31, 1945, at Camp McCoy, Wisconsin.